 The good news is that you can equip the Cube Mini with an ATX power supply and the thermal performance isn’t awful.
 It’ll be toasty in there, but components should not hit their thermal limits, even during the summer.
 The case comes with two preinstalled fans (120mm and 90mm), and it fits two 2.5” storage drives.

-7. Thermaltake AH T600: Best helicopter styled unique case
+Thermaltake AH T600: Most unique helicopter styled case

-9. Sliger SV590 v2: Best unique vertical ITX case for AIO builds
+Sliger SV590 v2: Most unique vertical ITX case for AIO builds

-Vertical ITX cases have slowly entered the mainstream market with the HZXT H1 and the Phanteks Evolv Shift 2 Air.
-The thing is, both of these cases come with significant limits, such as weak thermal performance, narrow clearances, and less than ideal liquid cooling support.
-If you want the best unique vertical ITX case of them all that features striking industrial design and support for 360mm radiators, get the Sliger SV590 v2.
+If you want the most unique vertical ITX case of them all that features striking industrial design and support for 360mm radiators, get the Sliger SV590 v2.